astrivant/polyad/docs/operations/api-keys.md

 set `authentication.mode: Disabled`.
 Enabled HTTP listeners then omit credential checks and configured request/concurrency quotas, including named-key lanes and Flask-Limiter.
 Event stream slots still reserve shared HTTP workers for other APIs;
-they are a transport capacity bound rather than a per-credential quota.
+these slots bound transport capacity across callers.
 If temporary connections are enabled, TokenReview and SubjectAccessReview are bypassed using one demonstration identity.
 Namespace scope, graph rules, TTL bounds, body-size bounds and finite server capacity still apply.
 This option does not make an infinite-capacity server or